agileware/au.com.agileware.zoomzoom/README.md

 The extension is licensed under [AGPL-3.0](LICENSE.txt).

+## Getting Started

+* Zoom JWT API credentials are required for this CiviCRM Extension.
+Create a Zoom JWT App in the [Zoom Marketplace](https://marketplace.zoom.us/develop/create).
+* Ensure that the Zoom Account used for the Zoom JWT App has permissions to read/write Zooms.
+For more details read, [Zoom API, JSON Web Tokens (JWT)](https://marketplace.zoom.us/docs/guides/auth/jwt)
+* In CiviCRM, go to the Zoom Settings page, Administer > Zoom Settings.
+  * Insert the **Zoom JWT API Key** and **Zoom JWT API Secret**.
+  * Set the other options on the Zoom Settings page, as required.

+* The following **Scheduled Jobs** are provided:
+  * **Import Zoom Webinars and Meetings** - Enable this Scheduled Job if you want to create CiviCRM Events from Zooms.
+Specify a day offset to process _Zooms_ with a start date either in the last X days (by providing a negative number) or from a future date.
+The default day_offset is -90 which will process Zooms with a start date in the last 90 days.
+  * **Import Zoom Registrations, Attendees, Absentees** - Enable this Scheduled Job if you want to create CiviCRM Participant records in CiviCRM from Zoom registrations, attendance and absentees.
+This job will only process CiviCRM Events which are linked to a Zoom.
+Specify a day offset to process _Events_ with a start date either in the last X days (by providing a negative number) or from a future date.
+The default day_offset is -90 which will process Events with a start date in the last 90 days. _Note: As this Scheduled Job checks CiviCRM Events linked to a Zoom, it is a good idea to run this job **after** the **Import Zoom Webinars and Meetings** job_.

 ## Credits and acknowledgements

 Credit to Lighthouse Consulting and Design, Inc for developing [https://github.com/lcdservices/biz.lcdservices.civizoom](https://github.com/lcdservices/biz.lcdservices.civizoom) which was used as the basis for this new extension.